Squarespace Refund Policy

 You can resubscribe later.
 Log in anytime and subscribe to reactivate your site.
 Everything is preserved as you left it.

-Before You Cancel: Consider Alternatives
+Before You Cancel Squarespace: Consider Alternatives

 Downgrade instead of cancel.
 If cost is the issue, downgrade to the Personal plan ($16/month annual) instead of canceling entirely.
 You keep your site live at a lower cost.

 Pause your site.
 If you need a temporary break, let the subscription expire.
-Your site is suspended but preserved - resubscribe when ready.
+Your site is suspended but preserved.
+Resubscribe when ready.
 No content is lost.

 Frequently Asked Questions